hakoerber/git-repo-manager/docs/src/local_configuration.md

 * There are uncommitted changes in the working tree (new, modified or deleted files, including untracked ones).
-* There is a branch that is ahead of, behind or diverged from its remote tracking branch.
+* There is a branch that is ahead of or diverged from its remote tracking branch, so it holds commits that the remote does not have.
 * There is a branch that does not have a remote tracking branch at all, as it only exists locally.

+A branch that is merely *behind* its remote tracking branch does not make a repository dirty.
+Everything it holds is on the remote already, you are just missing something the remote has, which is a `git pull` and not a risk of losing work.

 Note that for repositories in a worktree setup, only the branches are taken into account, as those repositories do not have a working tree of their own.